 Reading books from other countries is a wonderful way to transport yourself to international places while you wait for your actual trip to happen.
-These Japanese books will transport you straight to Japan.
-They were all originally published in Japanese by Japanese authors for an authentic glimpse at Japanese life, society, and characters.
+These 25 Japanese books will transport you straight to Japan!
+All of these books were originally published in Japanese and written by Japanese authors for an authentic glimpse at Japanese life and society.

 As you make your way through this list of Japanese books, you’ll learn about Japanese cultural norms and quirks, and read thrilling stories that captivated millions of Japanese (and now international) readers.

 This article contains affiliate links.
 Whenever you purchase something through one of these links, I receive a tiny commission at no additional cost to you.
 Through commissions I keep my travel blog ad-free.
 Thanks for your support!

 Japanese Books by Japanese authors - Skip to Section

 1. Convenience Store Woman by Sayaka Murata

 This book is about a woman, Keiko, who feels like a social outcast in Japan compared to her cookie-cuter friends and sister.
 When she walks into a Japanese convenience store she feels re-born and like she’s finally found a purpose in life.

 Her new job as a convenience store worker engulfs her entire identity.
 When her sister presses societal expectations and ideals around marriage onto Keiko, she finds herself a deadbeat boyfriend, another social outcast.
 This starts a downward spiral for Keiko, away from her version of the ideal life that she had already discovered.